jnixy/website/content/post/post13-measurement-matters/index.md

 5. My views about what is right and wrong in police work are similar to the views of other officers in the department.
 6. Other officers in the department come to me for advice.

-So we were interested in the effect of our treatment (OJ index A or B) on *perceived quality of relationship with other officers.*
+Here, we were interested in whether the *measurement of OJ* (Group A or Group B) moderates the underlying relationship between OJ and perceived quality of relationships with other officers.

 **WHAT WE FOUND**